shxdow/shxdow.github.io/notes.md

 permalink: /notes/
 ---

-This page is heavily inspired from [gwern.net/notes](www.gwern.net/Notes), it is a collection of things I found interesting enough to store somewhere
+This page is heavily inspired from [gwern.net/notes](https://www.gwern.net/Notes), it is a collection of things I found interesting enough to store somewhere

+> Half the challenge of fighting procrastination is the pain of starting—I find when I actually get into the swing of working on even dull tasks, it’s not so bad.
+So this suggests a solution: never start.
+Merely have perpetual drafts, which one tweaks from time to time.
+And the rest takes care of itself.

 # Statistics